Srlive1201/LibRPA/docs/install.md

 ```
 Note that Fortran compiler is required when compiling the GreenX library.

+Several build scripts are provided in the [`platforms`](https://github.com/Srlive1201/LibRPA/tree/master/platforms) folder to help users
+build LibRPA.
+You may find and adapt them to build on your platform.
-For a comprehensive list of compile options, please refer to the [user guide](user_guide/compile_options).
+For a comprehensive list of compile options, please refer to [this page](user_guide/compile_options)
+in the user guide.